mnassrib/installing-hadoop-cluster/README.md

 > # Install Hadoop with NameNode & DataNodes on Multi Nodes

+In this section, we proceed to perform a multi node cluster.
+Only two virtual machines (nodes) will be considered.
+If you would a cluster composed of more than two nodes, you can applied the same steps that will be exposed below.

+Assuming that the hostnames and ip addresses of the two nodes are the following:
+- master-node 	192.xxx.x.1
+- slave-node-1 	192.xxx.x.2

 ## 1- Clone the master-node host created above
 ### Commands with root